How Napoleon became the Emperor of France

 Instead, it outlined a range of new powers that the First Consul, who was Napoleon himself, now had.

-Under this constitution, Napoleon was solely responsible for assigning ministers, generals, civil servants, judges, and other important political roles.
+Under this constitution, Napoleon became solely responsible for assigning ministers, generals, civil servants, judges, and other important political roles.

 The French people were to vote on whether the new constitution should be enforced.

-The people seemed to welcome what they saw as clear and decisively leadership and overwhelming voted it into effect in February 1800.
+The people seemed to welcome what they saw as clear and decisive leadership and overwhelmingly voted it into effect in February 1800.

 The French Consulate